aws-samples/aws-serverless-workshops/WebApplication/3_ServerlessBackend/README.md

 Copy and paste the yml snippet below in the serverless.yml file.
 This is what you need to specify for each new lambda function you intend on creating.
 The <b>RocksHandler</b> stanza is the unique resource name and can be set to any appropriate value you see fit.
 For the purpose of this tutorial, we just leave it at that.

-You find comprehensive documentation on serverless <a href="https://serverless.com/framework/docs/providers/aws/guide/functions/">functions</a> if you want to know its full capabilities.
+You find comprehensive documentation on serverless <a target="_blank" href="https://serverless.com/framework/docs/providers/aws/guide/functions/">functions</a> if you want to know its full capabilities.

 ```YAML
 functions: